-Do you worry about work constantly when you’re at home, or feel anxious and tense even about small events?
+Do you worry constantly or feel anxious and tense even over small events?

-Does your apprehension make it tricky to get on with regular life and enjoy each day or avoid going places or seeing people because of anxiety?
+Does anxiety make it tricky to get on with regular life and enjoy each day?

-These are familiar symptoms for those suffering from an anxiety disorder.
+These are familiar symptoms for those grappling with anxiety.

-Like many other illnesses, effective treatments exist to halt the suffering and reconnect you with a happier, healthier life.
+Like many other illnesses, effective treatments exist to halt the suffering and reconnect you to a happier, healthier life.

 - Constant feelings of dread

-– A pounding heart, the racing heightened by the slightest of frights
+- A pounding heart, the racing heightened by the slightest fright

 - Physical symptoms like headaches, sweating, shakes and jumpiness, trouble concentrating, a frequent need to urinate and stomach uneasiness